jakelashbrook/dragonsdelightcafe/README.md

  CSS and certain HTML parts removed to optimize its style within the page.
  - [W3.css Display Container](https://www.w3schools.com/w3css/w3css_images.asp) was used to display the Order CTA overlaying the cover image.
+ - [W3 Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) was used to inspire me to created my own solution to the back to the top button without having to use Javascript.
+To do this I simply placed an ID to the opening tag of the header and linked the button to it via the href attribute.

 ### **Content**
  - All of the content was developed for Dragons Delight by Jake Ashley Lashbrook.